-Bernanke should have read his Herodotus before increasing transparency at the Fed, which has correlated with its loss of legitimacy.
+Had Bernanke read his Herodotus, he would have understood why increasing transparency at the Fed has cost it its legitimacy.
 It wasn't until 2009 that Lords of Finance exhibited to the public the foibles and ineptitude of the central bankers of the 1920s, who created the imbalances that plunged the world into the Great Depression.
 Ubiquitous media augmented by Freedom of Information Acts have allowed a contemporary puncturing of the myth that our financial and political leaders are different sorts of beings from ourselves.